LockeLamora/lockelamora.github.io/_posts/2016-11-10-skydog-vulnhub.md

 title: SkyDog: 2016 VM Walkthrough
 ---

-## for the [SkyDog: 2016](https://www.vulnhub.com/entry/skydog-2016-catch-me-if-you-can,166/) VM hosted on Vulnhub from James Bower.
+## for the [SkyDog - 2016](https://www.vulnhub.com/entry/skydog-2016-catch-me-if-you-can,166/) VM hosted on Vulnhub from James Bower.

 This was a fun VM, more of a game, but not always relaxing!
 There was a heavy dose of clues and puzzle-solving which I don't normally go in for, but they weren't too offputting.